 This implies thinking the process as structured and thereby giving up the dichotomy of agency vs. structure.
 As indicated by the function, agency itself creates structure.
 Now we get to the central point of what we understand as project management: it means orienting oneself in an open process without closing it.
 This orientation is produced by the emphasis on minimal structure: the structural analysis of a situation or, as in Alex’s example, starts with minimal structural entities either as elements (chair, staircase, table) or a whole pattern or a theme (kitchen, living room, bathroom).
 It is important to see that the variations are created on the basis of these structures.
 The technique of creating variations on the basis of a minimal structure is what we call take.
 It is exactly through organisation that minimal structures can lead to the potentialities of action.

 Actants and actors of the project’s process become devoid of structure.
 They draw organization out of the material that in its function is not predetermined.
 To think about function and to get the assemblage of heterogeneous actors and actants functioning is what is at stake.
 To do this in an open form is only possible with a minimal structure.
 Only a minimal structure can vary and at the same time relate to actors and actants in the relational field.
 It allows for relational practice.

 Heidegger, M., 2006.
 Sein und Zeit.
 Tübingen: De Gruyter.

 What is the function of the question in relation to the motive?

-The process of refining is used a method to further articulate the motive including with all data collected in the process so far.
+The process of refining is used as a method to further articulate the motive including all data collected in the process so far.
 One can say that the question serves as a medium for the motive.
-With the question one can plug in into the content field of the projects process?
+With the question one can plug into the content field of the project's process?